Skip to content

 Requirements you only learn at the gate

-- One ticket, two gates.
-On busy days a ticket gets presented at two entry points within seconds — sometimes fraud, mostly a family splitting up.
-Every scan had to be recorded with a verdict against the order's history, so a second scan of a used ticket bounces no matter which marshal catches it.
+• One ticket, two phones.
+Die Bosveld runs one gate, but on busy days several marshals work it, each with their own phone — so a ticket gets presented on two phones within seconds.
+Sometimes fraud, mostly a family splitting up in the queue.
+Every scan had to be recorded with a verdict against the order's history, so a second scan of a used ticket bounces no matter whose phone catches it.

 Outcome

-The venue went from paper tickets and manual reconciliation to digital sales, WhatsApp delivery and phone-based check-in across every product it sells — passes, events, fishing spots and venue hire.
+The venue went from scattered systems — each covering a slice of the operation, none of them talking to each other — and manual reconciliation to one integrated system: digital sales, WhatsApp delivery and phone-based check-in across every product it sells — passes, events, fishing spots and venue hire.

 What it left me with